Chen-BBe/GitTut/Section_1/2_commit.md

 note: blob (binary large object) is the object type used to store the contents of each file in a repository.

 It's a lot to take in, but for now you can think of commits as snapshots of the project.
 Commits are very lightweight and switching between them is wicked fast!

+### Usage

+save changes compare to previous snapshot
+- git add your-project-path

+commit your changes
+- git commit -m 'a brief description for the snapshot'